MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/setting-up-your-phone-system.md

 ## Step 7: Set up other Phone System features

 There are numerous Phone System features, which are summarized in [Phone System features](here-s-what-you-get-with-phone-system.md).
 Some of these features require configuration, others do not.
-In addition to cloud queues and auto attendants, some of the more common features you might want to configure include:
+In addition to auto attendants and call queues, some of the more common features you might want to configure include:

 - [Cloud voicemail](set-up-phone-system-voicemail.md)
 - [Caller ID](caller-id-policies.md)